Matthew 5:5 — Meek Inherit the Earth

 To many, “meekness” suggests the idea of passivity, someone who is easily imposed upon, spinelessness, weakness.
 Since Jesus declared Himself to be meek (Matthew 11:29), some perceive Him as a sissy-type character.

-In the biblical sense, therefore, it describes one who has channeled his strengths into the service of God.
+In the biblical sense, therefore, being meek describes one who has channeled his strengths into the service of God.

 As to the expression “inherit the earth,” the following facts should be noted:

-Thus, underline “inherit the earth,” and make some appropriate notations in your margin.
+Thus, underline “inherit the earth,” and make some appropriate notations in the margin of your Bible.